The Polyphonic Spree: History

 In 2004, Hollywood Records released the Spree's second album, Together We're Heavy, in Japan on June 30, Europe on July 12, and North America on July 13, 2004.
 The band was featured on Scrubs on April 20, 2004, in the episode "My Choosiest Choice of All" (season 3, episode 19); and on the TV show Las Vegas on November 29, 2004, in the episode "Silver Star" (season 2, episode 10).
 In December 2004, the Polyphonic Spree performed at the Nobel Peace Prize Concert, honoring Wangari Maathai before a worldwide television audience.

 2005 saw the release of Thumbsucker, a feature film by Mike Mills, with a score composed by Tim DeLaughter and performed by The Polyphonic Spree.

 On June 19, 2007, the band released their third complete album, The Fragile Army, produced by John Congleton.
 On their 2007 tours The Polyphonic Spree replaced their robes with black army outfits while continuing to don the robes during encores.
 In July 2007, the song "Running Away" was featured on the Sci-Fi network in commercials for its upcoming season.
 In the autumn of 2007, Adidas commissioned artists to write theme songs for MLS teams as part of a campaign called "MLS Represent", and the Polyphonic Spree was chosen to write a song for FC Dallas.
 The result was the song "H-O-O-P-S Yes!"
 In September 2007, the Polyphonic Spree performed three songs: "Light and Day / Reach for the Sun", "Soldier Girl", and "Light to Follow", at Oscar de la Renta's Spring 2008 Fashion Show for New York Fashion Week.
-They recorded the opening track to the Showtime series Weeds for season 2 (episode 9), and also contributed to the Hedwig and the Angry Inch and Nightmare Before Christmas tribute CDs.
+They recorded the opening track to the Showtime series Weeds for season 2 (episode 9), and also contributed to the Hedwig and the Angry Inch and The Nightmare Before Christmas tribute CDs.
 UK channel Sky Sports used "Running Away" to advertise their spring and summer cricket coverage.
 UK supermarket Sainsbury's continues to use "Light and Day / Reach for the Sun" for its advertising campaign.
 It became the most-used song in advertising in the United Kingdom.

 In 2009, the band wrote and performed the opening sequence to Showtime's new show The United States of Tara, which stars Toni Collette as a woman with multiple personality disorder.
 They first performed the song live on their Australian tour, in Adelaide.
 "Light and Day / Reach for the Sun" was also featured on the "Your UQ" advertising campaign for the University of Queensland.